naomi-iizuka/ADAProject_teambis/index.md

 </center>

 <p style='text-align: justify;'>
   There are different scores associated with present tense and past tense, as it has been found that it affects percieved confidence.
 We searched the quotes for matches to the phrases found in the article (from here on out referred to as confidence phrases) using NLTK, and assigned the score of said phrases.
 For quotes in which we found multiple confidence phrases, we kept the highest score.
-We then averaged out the scores of all quotes by the same person, which gives us the estimated confidence score of a speaker.
+We then averaged the scores of all quotes by the same person, which gives us the estimated confidence score of a speaker.
 </p>
 <p style='text-align: justify;'>
   Here is the distribution of scores of quotes: